-To purchase donor announcements, online ads or sponsored social media posts, please view our sponsorship rates and contact our sponsorship director.
+To purchase donor announcements, online ads or sponsored social media posts, please view our rate card and contact our media consultants.
 We also offer special sponsorship for our major annual events Double Barrel Benefit and Radio Ride.

 How do I get a public service announcement on WKNC?

 Free public service announcements are available for 501(c3) registered non-profit and registered NC State student organizations.
 Please view our submission guidelines and then send a 90-word script to our programming department.

 Can I get WKNC to DJ at my event?